munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 1. Continued working the show case project challenge

 ### Day 43: Aug 9 , 2019
-1. Continued working the show case project challenge
+1. Continued working on the show case project challenge
-2. I attended the virtual meetup of #sg_pytorch-robotics
+2. I attended the virtual meetup of #sg_pytorch-robotics which was about Deep Reinforcement Learning with @Juan Carlos Kuri Pinto